 Sleepy the Goodnight Buddy by Drew Daywalt, illustrated by Scott Campbell

 This kid, Roderick, has impressive sleep stalling strategies.
-So his parents get him a stuffed animal named Sleepy.
+His parents get him a stuffed animal named Sleepy.
 Who talks.
 Who is even more of an expert in sleep stalling strategies than Roderick!
-In a hilarious role reversal, Roderick gets Sleepy a glass of water, reads him a story (The Day the Crayons Quit), checks the closet, and does all the things that Roderick’s parents used to do for him…until Roderick is exasperated.
+In a hilarious role reversal, Roderick gets Sleepy a glass of water, reads him a great story, checks the closet, and does all the things that Roderick’s parents used to do for him…until Roderick is exasperated.
 With that, Roderick falls asleep.
-Look carefully at Sleepy’s expression–what satisfaction!

 The Tossy-Turny Princess and the Pesky Pea: A Fairy Tale to Help You Fall Asleep by Susan Verde, illustrated by Jay Fleck